sksg/openstl/README.md

 We are also looking for more maintainers.
 If you want to be a maintainer, let me know.

-You can also [support me personally](https://github.com/sponsors/sksg), thus indirectly supporting this library in particular.
+You can also support this project by Sponsering the maintainers.